AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
-The Param, Global and dependency aspects are all individually
+The Param, Global and dependency aspects are all optional but, if
-   optional but, if present, must be the first entries in a subprogram ``aspect_specification`` in the order Param aspect, Global Aspect and Dependency Aspect.
+   present, must be the first entries in a subprogram ``aspect_specification`` in the order Param aspect, Global Aspect and Dependency Aspect.